lhe17/nebula/README.md

         returns NaN.
     -   (!) -40: The convergence fails because the critical point is not reached and no improvement of the function value can be found.
-    -   (!) -50: Only used for the PMM, indicating a failure of convergence.
+    -   (!) -50: A failure of convergence in the estimation of overdispersions.
     -   (!) -60: At least one of the estimated overdispersions reaches its upper bound.